 Healthcare integration workloads are moving to the cloud.
 The motivations are straightforward: managed infrastructure, elastic scaling, and access to healthcare-specific services like hosted FHIR servers and clinical NLP.
 But choosing between AWS, Azure, and GCP for healthcare integration is not a simple feature comparison.
 Each platform has different strengths, different HIPAA compliance coverage, different healthcare-specific services, and different cost structures.

 This guide compares the three major cloud providers specifically through the lens of healthcare integration.
-We focus on the services and capabilities that matter for teams running integration engines, building FHIR APIs, processing HL7 messages, managing clinical data, and meeting healthcare compliance requirements.
+We focus on the services and capabilities that matter for teams running integration engines, building FHIR APIs, processing HL7 messages, managing clinical data, and meeting healthcare compliance requirements — see also our healthcare cloud security practice for the deployment-side detail.

 Why Healthcare Is Moving to Cloud